 Another beautiful sight to see during the dry months of March and April are the native Yellow Cortez trees as they burst into a huge canopy of yellow flowers that eventually cover the ground as well.
 You might also be impressed by the towering old growth forest trees that were luckily preserved in the 1960s and are found scattered throughout the property, visible all year round.

 When two travelers took up residency here in the early 1960s they fell in love with the property but were sad to see the biodiversity depleted due to the growing agricultural industry.
 Cherishing the natural beauty of the area, they made it their intention to find a way to allow the affected parts of the forest to self-heal and naturally flourish once again.
 They successfully raised the funds to buy the land, turning it into a national park and one of the first protected conservation areas in Costa Rica.

 This tour includes a bilingual guide, drinks and transportation from Mal Pais, Montezuma, Tambor and Santa Teresa.
+Transportation for clients staying in Ylang Ylang is not included, clients need to arrive at Sano Banano.
 Depending on where you are staying, one way transportation from your hotel to the Reserve can take between 20 and 45 minutes.
 Combined time of hike and round trip transportation typically takes from 3.5 to 4.5 hours.
 Please bring a pair of binoculars, camera, enclosed hiking shoes, insect repellent, sun block and rain gear.
 Park is closed on Mondays and Tuesdays.
 Note: this tour does NOT include the $15 per person park entrance fee.